Mark Hoekstra

 Larry Faulkner Professor

 Mark Hoekstra is the Larry Faulkner Professor of Economics in the School of Civic Leadership at the University of Texas at Austin.
-He also holds appointments as a Research Fellow at IZA and a Research Associate at the National Bureau of Economic Research (NBER).
+He also holds appointments as a research fellow at IZA and a research associate at the National Bureau of Economic Research.
+In the classroom, he teaches Foundations of Research Methods for Civics, which examines how statistical analysis is used, and abused, in research, and he is also scheduled to teach a UT Signature Course on the economics of sports and competition.

 Applied Microeconomics